 Writers Work offers some good tools and teaching content, especially for beginners and new freelance writers who want to make money or work from home.

 - Aggregates listings from multiple sites

-- Excellent interface for scanning listings
+- Excellent interface for finding job postings

 - Good text editor with lots of analysis tools

-- An online course for freelance beginners
+- Great online course for freelance beginners

 - Handy portfolio creation tool